Biohazard Cleanup in San Antonio, Dallas, Fort Worth, & Beyond

 Are you the type of person who always has to have the latest cellphone, laptop, or flat-screen TV?
 Texas legislation requires most electronics manufacturers to offer recycling opportunities for consumers now.
 Texans are encouraged to recycle, donate, or repair household electronic items whenever possible instead of disposing of them in the local landfills.

-Do you have questions about the proper disposal of household hazardous waste?
+Do you have questions about the proper disposal of hazardous waste?
 Check out our frequently asked questions or feel free to contact us for more information.
 Focused on biohazard cleanup, we’d be happy to provide you with a free estimate.
-We also have an office in Denver to serve the household hazardous waste disposal needs of Colorado.
-If you live in Texas, Colorado, Oklahoma, Missouri and surrounding regions, we also encourage you to bring your hazardous wastes to our facilities for their proper disposal!
+We also have an office in Denver to serve the hazardous waste disposal needs of Colorado.
+If you live in Texas, Colorado, Oklahoma, Missouri and surrounding regions, we also encourage you to contact us for a free estimate for proper disposal of your hazardous waste!

 - Light Bulbs